with the World Premiere of its NEW and ORIGINAL theatre production

 Movement Director/Physical Dramaturg: Susan Bertoia

-Script Consultants/Acting Coaches/Mentors: Tina Biello, Allen Morrison, Susan Bertoia, and Matt Clarke
+Script Consultants/Acting Coaches/Mentors: Tina Biello, Allen Morrison, Susan Bertoia, Brogan Ho, and Matt Clarke

 Costume Designer: Nik McLaren